Gbrunoo7/Gbrunoo7/readme.md

-[✔] Data analysis, database management and querying with SQL (MySQL) [✔] Building Python applications with database integration [✔] Developing and documenting small-scale software projects [✔] Data visualization and reporting with Excel and Power BI [✔] Linux and Windows terminal
+[✔] Data analysis, database management and querying with SQL (MySQL) [✔] Building Python applications with database integration [✔] Developing and documenting small-scale software projects [✔] Data visualization and reporting with Excel and Python libraries [✔] Linux and Windows terminal
 [✔] Git version control
 ```